-The three engineers formed a discussion group with twenty trusted friends and on September 20, 1965, they convened their first meeting.
-The members were mostly professionals living in Tehran.
-Twice a week they came together to discuss religion, history, philosophy, and revolutionary theory.
+The three engineers formed a discussion group with twenty trusted friends to develop a new strategy, convening their first meeting on September 20, 1965.
+Most of these group members were professionals living in Tehran, who met twice a week to discuss religion, history, philosophy, and revolutionary theory.

 The PMOI’s quest culminated in a true interpretation of Islam, which is inherently tolerant and democratic, and fully compatible with the values of modern-day civilization.
 It took six years for the organization to formulate its progressive view of Islam and develop a strategy to replace Iran’s dictatorial monarchy with a democratic government.